Clinical-Support-Systems/oneid-oauth-middleware/README.md

  Your contributions are always welcome and appreciated.
 Following are the things you can do to contribute to this project.

  1. **Report a bug** <br>
- If you think you have encountered a bug, and I should know about it, feel free to report it [here](https://trello.com/b/ZMBrWMaP/quebec-billing-project) and I will take care of it.
+ If you think you have encountered a bug, and I should know about it, feel free to report it and I will take care of it.

  2. **Request a feature** <br>
  You can also request for a feature.

  3. **Create a pull request** <br>
  It can't get better then this, your pull request will be appreciated by the community.
-You can get started by picking up any open issues from [here]() and make a pull request.
+You can get started by picking up any open issues from [here](https://github.com/Clinical-Support-Systems/oneid-oauth-middleware/issues) and make a pull request.

  > If you are new to open-source, make sure to check read more about it [here](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) and learn more about creating a pull request [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).